Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Introduction

-To quantify the relative quality of a model, we introduce a new measure, GENO, which generalizes the measure ENO (equivalent number of observations) appearing in \citet{Erev}.
-GENO can be described in terms of ${\bf R}(n,p)$ as follows: given a model $p$ with $n$ observations and another model $q$, define GENO$(n;p,q)$ to be the value of $m$ satisfying ${\bf R}(m,q)={\bf R}(n,p)$.
-In words, GENO$(n;p,q)$ is the number of observations required in order for model $q$ to predict equally well as model $p$, when the parameters of the latter model are estimated on the basis of $n$ observations.
-In Section \ref{sec:GENO} we shall use an approximation to ${\bf R}(n,p)$ to define and estimate GENO.
-Such a measure allows us to decide between a set of covariates that may be good for prediction but costly to obtain, and another set of more accessible covariates that we may consider using even if their predictive value is lower and therefore it may require more observations.
+While ENO compares a given model to the relevant empirical model, GENO generalizes ENO to comparing any two data-based models.
+Thus, let now ${\bf R}(n,\mathpzc P)$ denote the prediction error of some model $\mathpzc P$ in a very general setup.
+For our present purposes, one can have regression models in mind, with ${\bf R}(n,\mathpzc P)$ defined above; however, the definition of GENO below is more general.
+Given two models $\mathpzc P$ and $\mathpzc Q$, define GENO$(n;\mathpzc P,\mathpzc Q)$ to be the value of $m$ satisfying ${\bf R}(m,\mathpzc Q)={\bf R}(n,\mathpzc P)$.
+In words, GENO$(n;\mathpzc P,\mathpzc Q)$ is the number of observations required in order for a model based on the covariates in $\mathpzc Q$ to predict equally well as a model based on the covariates in $\mathpzc P$, when the parameters of the latter model are estimated on the basis of $n$ observations.
+In Section \ref{sec:GENO} we shall use an approximation to ${\bf R}(n,\mathpzc P)$ to formally define and estimate GENO.
+Such a measure allows us to decide between a set of covariates that may be good for prediction but costly to obtain, and another set of more accessible covariates that we may consider using, even if their predictive value is lower and therefore may require more observations.
+See the recent paper - Andrade et al. \cite{Andrade} and the references therein for a formal Bayesian approach to minimizing cost of classification in the presence of costly covariates.
 A comparison in terms of the sample size required by one model (for prediction, testing or estimation) to be as good as another with a given sample size is closely akin to the notion of Pitman efficiency; see, e.g., \citet{Zacks}.
 Our approach to quantifying the value of a model is close in spirit, but not in detail, to the work of \citet{Lindsay} who define a ``model credibility index'' as the sample size $N^*$, where data from the model and from the true generating process are indistinguishable in the sense that for a given goodness of fit test of the model with $N^*$ observations, the probability of rejection under the model is, say, 50\%.